-- Dar Type in "qbrowser" at a command prompt. - Start QGIS browser using the Start menu or desktop shortcut, or double click on a QGIS project file. - X QGIS browser is not available yet from your your Applications folder.
+- \triangle Type in "qbrowser" at a command prompt. - Start QGIS browser using the Start menu or desktop shortcut, or double click on a QGIS project file. - X QGIS browser is not available yet from your your Applications folder.
 However it can easily be made available.
-In Finder use $Go \rightarrow Go$ to map... and use it to find the folder /Applications/QGIS.app/Contents/MacOS/bin.
-Use the key combination option command and drag qbrowser.app while holding down the left mouse button to the Applications folder.
+In Finder use $Go \to Go$ to map... and use it to find the folder Applications/QGIS.app/Contents/MacOS/bin.
+Use the key combination option command and dragqbrowser.appwhile holding down the left mouse button to the Applications folder.
 This will create a link that you can use to start QGIS browser.

-In figure\browser\standalone\metadata you can see the enhanced functionality of Qgis browser.
+In figure_browser_standalone_metadata you can see the enhanced functionality of Qgis browser.
 The Param tab provides the details of your connection based datasets like PostGIS or MSSQL Spatial.
 The Metadata tab contains general information about the file (see Metadata Tab).
 With the Preview tab you can have a look at your files without importing them into your QGIS project.
 It's also possible to preview the attributes of your files in the Attributes tab.